18F/handbook/_pages/how-we-work/equipment.md

 #### DC or remote

-Make your request by filling out a hardware IT Support Ticket, [here](https://gsa.service-now.com/sp/).
+Make your request by filling out a [hardware IT Support Ticket](https://gsa.service-now.com/sp/).
 GSA IT will reach out to you to accomodate.

 #### Chicago